HarrisonHemstreet/TIL-2023/til.md

 self: true ownership. good for doing anything to the value.
 A func that takes in self represents the func consuming the self value. taking ownership

 &mut self: mostly used for when we want to change the value of &mut self.
 You can do anything to a &mut self as long as you return something to take it's place.
 Only one type can have a mutable reference and have exclusive access at a time. for errors associated with mutable refrences to self, check this error out. great explanation: rustc --explain E0507

+# 1 August 2023
+TIL:
+too many linked lists - Rust notes:
+* the reason why Option can be used in every file without having to import it, is bc it's auto imported to every file along with other stuff...
+I need to figure out what else is auto-imported...